vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

   }
 ```

-The `group()` *function* allows yout ocreate `meta-targets` that just
+The `group()` *function* allows you to create `meta-targets` that just
 collect a set of dependencies into one named target.
-This target doesn't
+In my case, the
-produce any build output itself, but it can be used as a dependency for other
+target doesn't produce any build output itself, but it required to
-targets.
-Since the Conan installation happens during `gen-time`, we need
+execute in order for other dependencies to build.
+Since the Conan
-a way to represent this in the *gn*'s build graph.
-The group target serves
+installation happens during `gen-time`, we need a way to represent this
-as that representation.
-It exists to keep *gn* happy by respecting its
+in the *gn*'s build graph to keep *gn* happy by respecting its desire to
-desire to build its build graph correctly &mdash; all **targets** that
+build a graph that is correct &mdash; by ensuring all **targets** that
-appear in BUILD.gn files either directly or indirectly should be accounted
+appear in  BUILD.gn files either directly or indirectly have been accounted
-for; any unused or unaccounted *targets* make *gn* unhappy, unless you
+for.
+Any unused or unaccounted *targets* make *gn* unhappy, unless you
-inform it.
+inform it, which I  did by using `group` function.

 After sorting out that last bit, I have a setup that is better than what
 I got from *meson* &mdash; subjectively speaking.
 I am happy with the